rkern/grin/README.txt

 There is one little tweak to the installation that you may want to consider.
 By default, setuptools installs scripts indirectly; the scripts installed to
-$prefix/bin or Python2x\Scripts use setuptools' pkg_resources module to locate
+$prefix/bin or Python2x\Scripts use setuptools' pkg_resources module to load
-the exact version of grin egg that installed the script, then loads and runs the script's main() function.
+the exact version of grin egg that installed the script, then runs the script's main() function.
 This is not usually a bad feature, but it can add substantial startup overhead for a small command-line utility like grin.
-If you want the response of grin to be snappier, I recommend installing custom scripts to the appropriate directory.
-See the files examples/grin and examples/grind.
+If you want the response of grin to be snappier, I recommend installing custom scripts that just import the grin module and run the appropriate main() function.
+See the files examples/grin and examples/grind for examples.

 .. _setuptools : http://pypi.python.org/pypi/setuptools
 .. _argparse : http://argparse.python-hosting.com